boozallen/sdp-docs/pages/deployment-guides/openshift/2_0_Pipeline_Config_Overview.rst

 ------------------------

 * Modify simple configuration files
-* Create a GitHub repository
+* Create a GitHub repository (or the equivalent in your SCM of choice)